-The Canon EOS 5D Mark II and the Canon EOS 7D Mark II are two digital cameras that were announced, respectively, in September 2008 and September 2014.
+The Canon EOS 5D Mark II and the Canon EOS 7D Mark II are two digital cameras that were officially introduced, respectively, in September 2008 and September 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5D Mark II) and an APS-C (7D Mark II) sensor.
-The 5D Mark II has a resolution of 21 megapixel, whereas the 7D Mark II provides 20 MP.
+The 5D Mark II has a resolution of 21 megapixels, whereas the 7D Mark II provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 7D II is somewhat smaller (4 percent) than the Canon 5D Mark II.
 However, the 7D Mark II is markedly heavier (7 percent) than the 5D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 5D Mark II) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (7D Mark II).
 You can compare the optics available in the Canon EF Lens Catalog.